ihhub/fheroes2/README.md

 Requirements
 ---------------------------
-You are required to have at least a demo version of Heroes of Might and Magic II game to be able to play it.
+You are required to have at least a demo version of Heroes of Might and Magic 2 game to be able to play it.
 Please use one of our scripts to download the demo version of the original game.
 A script comes with the compiled game.

 MacOS and Linux
 --------------------------